techyugadi/phpwebserver_docker/README.md

 # Using Volume

 It is recommended that you mount a directory containing your PHP files at /content.
-It is better not to mount the directory directly at / because we have copied an index.php file there.
-When the docker starts up, you can point your browser to the HTTP URL of the web server (from our /index.php ).
-You will see a message "Hello World!" and the current time printed.
+It is better not to mount the directory directly at the root folder ( / ) because we have copied an index.php file there.
+When the docker starts up, you can point your browser to the HTTP URL of the web server.
+You will see a message "Hello World!" and the current time printed (from our /index.php ).
 This will be a quick sanity test that the docker was started up successfully.

 # Run